-Our strong business performance has resulted in a stock price that has appreciated substantially since we became publicly listed in June 2019.
-We have delivered superior long-term total shareholder return (TSR) since our initial public offering and trend above the aggregate TSR performance of key indices such as the S&P 500 Index, S&P IT Index and the Nasdaq 100.
-The chart below shows how a \$100 investment in CrowdStrike's common stock on June 12, 2019 would have grown to \$311 on January 31, 2022.
+Our business performance has resulted in a stock price that has appreciated considerably since we became publicly listed in June 2019.
+Despite a challenging macro environment during fiscal 2023, we have continued to deliver meaningful long-term total shareholder return (TSR) since our initial public offering and trend above the aggregate TSR performance of key indices such as the S&P 500 Index and the Nasdaq 100.
+The chart below shows how a \$100 investment in CrowdStrike's common stock on June 12, 2019 would have grown to \$182.59 on January 31, 2023.

-COMPARISON OF 31 MONTH CUMULATIVE TOTAL RETURN
+COMPARISON OF CUMULATIVE TOTAL RETURN

-Among CrowdStrike Holdings Inc., the S&P 500 Index, the S&P Information Technology Index and the NASDAQ 100 Index
+Among CrowdStrike Holdings, Inc., the S&P 500 Index, the S&P Information Technology Index and the NASDAQ 100 Index

-\$100 invested on 6/12/19 in stock or 5/31/19 in index, including reinvestment of dividends.
+^{\$100} invested on 6/12/19 in stock or 5/31/19 in index, including reinvestment of dividends.
 Fiscal year ending January 31.